 Between Rock Pool and Century Lake in Malibu Creek State Park lies a large C-shaped gorge that can be traversed by experienced hikers who are willing to get wet and engage in a bit of rock climbing.
 Dangerous conditions may occur and this hike is not recommended for most hikers.
 Your safety is your responsibility.

-To get to Rock Pool, begin hiking west on Crags Road, the main trail through the park.
-A quarter mile west of the main parking lot, and just past a junction with Grassland Trail, leave the wide dirt road and take the footpath to the left across the creek.
+To get to Rock Pool, leave the main trailhead parking area and begin hiking west on Crags Road, the principal trail through the park.
+At 0.3 miles from the start, and just past a junction with Grassland Trail, leave the wide dirt road (High Trail) and take the footpath to the left across the creek.
 Some rock hopping is required when the water is high.
-The trail widens as it turns to the right.
-Continue another 0.4 miles, walk past the visitor center, and cross the bridge.
-Take an immediate left on another wide footpath.
+The trail widens as Crags Road turns to the right, passing through a couple junction.
+Continue another 0.4 miles, walk past the visitor center, and cross a bridge over Malibu Creek (with a great perspective up the gorge you’re going to explore.
+Across the bridge, take an immediate left on another wide path.
 After a few hundred feet, when the trail curves to the right, continue straight on the path for another 0.2 miles to Rock Pool.

 Rock Pool is situated at the outlet of a picturesque gorge.
 Sycamores and bays provide great shade, making this a perfect spot to have a picnic and relax by the reflective waters.

 Despite its name, you may see some people cliff jumping into Rock Pool.
 However, the LA Times warns that rangers may issue tickets to those jumping into Rock Pool:

 Diving injuries at the park’s Rock Pool are a weekly occurrence.
 Sprained ankles, concussions and dislocated shoulders are common … That’s why the park prohibits jumping and diving at the pool.